Tag: Rachael Maskell

 Rachael Maskell – 2016 Parliamentary Question to the Department for Environment, Food and Rural Affairs

-To ask the Secretary of State for Environment, Food and Rural Affairs, what recent assessment she has made of the effect of price trends in the baked goods market on (a) the pay and conditions of employees in that sector, (b) public health and (c) the commercial viability of producers.
+To ask the Secretary of State for Environment, Food and Rural Affairs, what assessment she has made of the potential effect of future tariffs on trade with EU countries on the food and farming industry.

 George Eustice

-• Rachael Maskell – 2016 Parliamentary Question to the Department of Health
+• Rachael Maskell – 2016 Parliamentary Question to the HM Treasury

-Rachael Maskell – 2016 Parliamentary Question to the Department of Health
+Rachael Maskell – 2016 Parliamentary Question to the HM Treasury

 • Rachael Maskell – 2016 Parliamentary Question to the Department for Environment, Food and Rural Affairs